 - Cheesy Tofu Enchiladas

 Hungry for More?
-Sign up for my free weekly Newsletter and follow on Instagram, Pinterest and Facebook!
+Sign up for my weekly Newsletter.

 Ingredients

-- 1 3/4 C (465g) Cooked Black Beans undrained, about one can or cooked from scratch
+- 1 3/4 C (465g) Cooked Black Beans undrained, about one can or for best flavor, cooked from scratch

 - 1/4 C (35g) Red or White Onion diced, about 1/4 small onion